- All About Shoulder Pain

-Here at Singapore Paincare, our team of experienced primary care physicians and pain care specialists will conduct a thorough diagnosis.
+Here at Singapore Paincare, our team of experienced primary care physicians and pain care specialists together with an orthopedic surgeon will evaluate your condition.
 This includes a physical exam, questions about your symptoms, and an evaluation of your medical history.
 In cases of referred pain from the cervical spine, additional tests are also carried out such as nerve conduction or electromyography, these tests help to identify characteristic symptoms to eliminate other forms of disease or injuries such as slipped disc of the neck spine causing nerve impingement.
 In persistent shoulder pain, An X-ray or MRI scan may be needed to investigate the causes of your shoulder pain.
 The MRI scan is needed to evaluate the soft tissues, tendons, and muscles of the shoulder joint.

 What Treatments Are Available for Shoulder Pain?

 Depending on the severity of the shoulder injury, medication or surgery may be required to treat the damaged bone, ligament, or muscles.

 Non-surgical Treatments for Shoulder Pain